How Alcohol Disrupts Sleep: A Functional Medicine Perspective on Restorative Rest

 This systems-based view helps distinguish situational sleep disturbance from ongoing physiological imbalance and guides more effective, sustainable intervention.

-Supporting Sleep Recovery Without Reliance on Alcohol
+How to Restore Healthy Sleep Without Relying on Alcohol

 Restoring healthy sleep after alcohol-related disruption requires supporting the physiological systems that regulate sleep rather than substituting one sedative for another.
 From a clinical standpoint, sustainable sleep recovery depends on improving nervous system regulation, circadian signaling, metabolic stability, and detoxification capacity.